 - Chief resident and other chair positions available

-- Early commit option for PGY2 resident positions in ambulatory care, critical care, infectious diseases, and practice management
+- Early commit option for PGY2 resident positions in ambulatory care, critical care, infectious diseases, and health-system pharmacy administration and leadership

 - Longitudinal leadership development program